chamu2202/Employee-Management-Dashboard-with-MongoDB-Integration/README.md

 A simple React-based web application to manage employee records.
 This project lets you add, edit, and delete employees, using Ant Design components for the user interface and React for managing state.

+Objective

+To create an interactive Employee Management Dashboard that:
+- Stores employee data in MongoDB
+- Displays data using AG Grid
+- Allows adding, editing, deleting, and filtering employees
+- Includes real-time search, pagination, and sorting

 Features

 Add new employees with fields: Name, Department, Role, Salary, Status